The Official Story: Background

 The Military Regime of Argentina (1976–1983) saw widespread repression against those it deemed to be political dissidents.

 The film is based on the real political events that took place in Argentina after Jorge Rafael Videla's reactionary military junta assumed power on March 24, 1976.
-During the junta's rule, the parliament was suspended, unions, political parties, and provincial governments were banned, and, in what became known as the Dirty War, between 9,000 and 30,000 people deemed left-wing "subversives" disappeared from society.
+During the junta's rule, Congress was suspended, unions, political parties, and provincial governments were banned, and, in what became known as the Dirty War, between 9,000 and 30,000 people deemed left-wing "subversives" disappeared from society.

 Like many progressive actors and others in the country, the lead actress in the film, Norma Aleandro, was forced into exile during this time.
 She traveled to Uruguay first and Spain later.
 She returned after the fall of the military government in 1983.
 Aleandro once said, "Alicia's personal search is also my nation's search for the truth about our history.
 The film is positive in the way it demonstrates that she can change her life despite all she is losing."

 The Official Story can be considered alongside a group of other films that were the first to be made in Argentina after the downfall in 1983 of the last Argentine dictator, Gen. Leopoldo Galtieri, and his autocratic regime.
 These films deal frankly with the repression, the torture, and the disappearances during Argentina's Dirty War in the 1970s and early 1980s; they include Funny Dirty Little War (1983) and Night of the Pencils (1986).
 A second group of films, which includes Verónico Cruz (1988) uses metaphor and hints at wider socio-political issues.